kamsar/kamsar.github.io/source/_posts/2016-09-02-Precompiled-Views-with-Sitecore-8-2.md

 With RazorGenerator you can compile once and deploy everywhere.
 Getting started with it is almost stupidly simple.
 Seriously, I described the whole process [in one tweet](https://twitter.com/kamsar/status/684823059082027008): Install the `RazorGenerator.MsBuild` NuGet package.
 That's it.
 So what does that get you?

 * Compile-time view syntax checking.
-Every deployed a Razor file that broke at runtime after a "successful" build?
+Ever deployed a Razor file that broke at runtime after a "successful" build?
 Well now your builds will _fail_ if your Razor syntax is invalid.
 Hoorah!
 * Your Razor views are compiled into your output assembly (look at it in DotPeek and see the `ASP` namespace)
 * It's fast.
 You probably won't even notice the build time difference.